 - analysing and improving athletic performance

 If you feel that a psychologist may be able to help you we recommend that you discuss this with your GP.

 If you'd like to know more about specific areas of psychology and how they might benefit you, please take a look at our Find a Psychologist section.

 It is also possible to see a psychologist on a private basis, though in this case you will be required to pay a fee.

-For a wider-ranging look at some of the various topics and issues covered by psychology as a discipline, why not check out our A-Z of Psychology page, which has been designed to give you an overview of some of the more common psychological terms and definitions, as well as providing links to help you dig a little deeper and find out even more about your chosen subject.
+This page, produced with the general public in mind, is designed to give you an overview of some of the more common psychological terms and definitions, as well as providing links to help you dig a little deeper and find out even more about your chosen subject.

 You may also wish to take a look at one of our many publications.